cardano-scaling/hydra/hydra-cluster/README.md

 ```

 The `HYDRA_CONFIG_DIR` environment variable is used to control where the executable will look
 for its configuration files.
-By default those files are resolved usign the cabal package's
+By default those files are resolved using the cabal package's
 data structure which is not always convenient.

 ## Smoke Testing